-SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT

-The following table sets forth, as of April 12, 2018, the number of shares of the Company's Class A stock and common stock beneficially owned by each of the Company's directors, each of the NEOs referred to below under "Executive Compensation," all directors and executive officers as a group, and each other person or group of persons known by the Company to beneficially own more than 5% of the outstanding shares of common stock or Class A stock, based upon (unless indicated otherwise) information obtained from such persons, and the percentage that such shares represent of the number of outstanding shares of Class A stock and common stock, respectively.
+SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT The following table sets forth, as of April 12, 2018, the number of shares of the Company's Class A stock and common stock beneficially owned by each of the Company's directors, each of the NEOs referred to below under "Executive Compensation," all directors and executive officers as a group, and each other person or group of persons known by the Company to beneficially own more than 5% of the outstanding shares of class A stock, based upon (unless indicated otherwise) information obtained from such persons, and the percentage that such shares represent of the number of outstanding shares of Class A stock and common stock, respectively.

 The Class A stock is convertible on a share-for-share basis into common stock.
 The Class A stock is entitled to ten votes per share and the common stock is entitled to one vote per share.
 We have determined beneficial ownership in accordance with the rules of the SEC.
 Except as otherwise indicated in the footnotes below, we believe, based on the information furnished or otherwise available to us, that the persons named in the table below have sole voting and investment power with respect to all shares of Class A stock and common stock shown as beneficially owned by them, subject to applicable community property laws.
-We have based our calculation of percentage of shares of a class beneficially owned on 1,911,354 shares of Class A stock and 105,949,824 shares of common stock outstanding as of April 12, 2018, except that for each person listed who beneficially owns Class A stock (and for directors and executive officers as a group), the number of shares of common stock beneficially owned by that person (and by directors and executive officers as a group) and the percentage ownership of common stock of such person assume the conversion on April 12, 2018 of all shares of Class A stock listed as beneficially owned by such person (or persons in the case of directors and executive officers as a group) into common stock and also that no other shares of Class A stock beneficially owned by others are so converted.
+We have based our calculation of percentage of shares of a class beneficially owned on 1,911,354 shares of Class A stock and 105,949,824 shares of common stock outstanding as of April 12, 2018, except that for each person listed who beneficially owns Class A stock (and for directors and executive officers as a group), the number of shares of common stock beneficially owned by that person (and by directors and executive officers as a group) into common stock and also that no other shares of Class A stock listed as beneficially owned by such person (or persons in the case of directors and executive officers as a group) into common stock and also that no other shares of Class A stock beneficially owned by such person (or persons) in the case of directors and executive officers as a group) into common stock and also that no other shares of Class A stock beneficially owned by such person (and by such person (are person) and the percentage of directors and executive officers as a group) into common stock and also that no other shares of Class A stock beneficially owned by others are so converted.